• Skip to primary navigation

 Overall Best Paint for Kitchen Cabinets

 My top pick for cabinets overall is Rust Oleum Milk Paint.
-The reason for choosing milk paint is it’s durability and the fact it has great coverage, while still having that chalky looking finish.
-Now, this isn’t for everyone because you may want a differnet look.
-I highly recommend you read the rest of this post to see what would be best for you.
+The reason for choosing milk paint is its durability and the fact it has great coverage, while still having that chalky-looking finish.
+Now, this isn’t for everyone because you may want a different look.
+It’s also not the easiest way to paint your cabinets because there’s a lot of prep and follow upw work.

 Get It Here